 The 'peri-urban' hinterland, the area between and around cities, shows the extended footprint of human settlements.
 Both poor and rich sprawl into the peri-urban, often in the line of flood, fire, storm, sea-level rise and other climate hazards.
-To improve the climate resilience of cities we have to start in the peri-urban.
+To improve the climate resilience of cities and human settlements we have to start with the peri-urban.

 Photo by John Middelkoop on Unsplash